keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 The continuous ingest table was configured to use the above compaction service.
 The table's compaction ratio was also lowered from the default of 3 to 2.
-A lower compaction ratio results in less files per tablet and more compaction work.
+A lower compaction ratio results in less files per Tablet and more compaction work.

 ```